LeonardoJoseBS/LeonardoJoseBS/README.md

 - 💬 Ask me about everything
 - 📫 How to reach me: instagram/leoyosef
 - 😄 Pronouns: he
-- ⚡ Fun fact: I like parties, music, traveling, games, football, series, movies and in my free time programming haha -->
+- ⚡ Fun fact: I like parties, music, traveling, games, football, series, movies and in my free time programming hahaha -->